 Content of evaluation indicators Improvement objects and measures one female director?
 If the number of directors of each gender in the company is more than one-third of the total In order to respond to the initiative advocated in "Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies" that the appointment of an independent director is advisably not to exceed three consecutive terms, two of the Company's independent directors, Mr. Benson W. C. Liu and Mr. Chein-Wei Jen who had been appointed for more than three consecutive terms, submitted their resignation letters on January 14, 2022, and will resign the independent-directorship on May 19, 2022.
-The Company will elect two new independent Does the company have at least two independent directors having served their independent-directorship for not more than three consecutive terms? references, there will be more than 3070 of the Combany s
+The Company will elect two new independent directors at the 2022 Shareholders' Meeting.
+After the election, there will be more than 50% of the Company's independent directors having served their independent- directorship for not more than three consecutive terms.
+The Company approved the nomination of Mr. Yu-kang Ding and Ms. Cui-hui Huang at the board meeting held on January 26, 2022, which will be submitted to the 2022 Shareholders' Meeting.
+The 10th-term board member re- election is expected to be held in 2023, in which at least one female director seat will be reserved, and the age criteria will be planned to achieve a balanced structure.